LeslieJohnson/Surplus-example/doc/Pictures.md

     ...
 ]
 ```
-These image files are in the `gallery` directory.
+These image files are in the `gallery` directory on the server.
 The code looks for
 file names in this filelist, and finds them in the directory.
 As image
 files are added, the filelist object must be edited manually, because
 JavaScript browser clients can't read the server's filesystem directory to